I don't have any prior experience working in a museum/theater/film company/etc. Can I still apply to SIPA?

 My proposed host organization already pays their interns.
 Can I still receive a SIPA stipend?

 SIPA is intended to support service opportunities that are otherwise unpaid, and in most cases host organizations are not expected to contribute to a student’s stipend.
-If a host organization is able to provide a portion of a fellow’s stipend, we may deduct the stipend amount provided by the organization from the student’s total stipend award.
-Program staff will contact all host organizations to verify the amount of any compensation or stipend provided to fellows.
+If a host organization has already committed to provide a stipend or other form of compensation, we may prorate a student's SIPA stipend.
+Program staff will contact all host organizations to verify the amount of any compensation or stipend provided to SIPA interns.

 Doesn't the structure of SIPA perpetuate the practice of nonprofit organizations offering unpaid internships?

 We would love to see a vibrant, equitable arts sector that pays all of its workers (including interns) a fair wage for their contributions.
 However, this change is going to take time.
-For now, SIPA is one way of opening up opportunities within the arts for students who may not otherwise be able to participate.
-We hope that, in the years to come, our partner organizations will be able to offer paid internship programs, and that programs like SIPA will be the norm rather than the rare exception.
+For now, SIPA is one way of opening up opportunities within the arts for students who may not otherwise be able to participate in an unpaid internship.
+We hope that, in the years to come, more arts organizations will be able to offer paid internship programs.

 How competitive are the internships?